-Air Quality Health Advisory EFFECTIVE SEPTEMBER 2 TO SEPTEMBER 4.
-2020
+Air Quality Health Advisory EFFECTIVE SEPTEMBER 4 TO SEPTEMBER 7, 2020

 The Public Health Departments for Yuba and Sutter counties and the Feather River Air Quality Management District are extending the air quality health advisory due to potentially poor air quality conditions from wildfire smoke.
 Intermittent smoke impacts may continue until the large regional wildfires are brought into containment.
+Higher temperatures this weekend may also lead to increased fire activity and smoke production.